Share

 DANTE

-The first thing I registered was the cold shock of water soaking through the pristine white of my shirt, bleeding slowly into the gold embroidery that marked my rank, and for a moment I simply stared down at it, watching the droplets spread like an infection.
+The first thing I registered was the cold shock of water soaking through my shirt, bleeding slowly into the gold embroidery that marked my rank, and for a moment I simply stared down at it, watching the droplets spread like an infection.
 Irritation rose immediately, sharp and instinctive, because I despised mess, I despised disorder, and I especially despised anything touching me without permission.
 The fabric clung unpleasantly to my skin, and the room seemed to fall into a full, choking silence as students backed away in terror.

 Then I looked down.